-- Made sure that they know how to reach the practice in good time - Thought of questions to ask a team member, focusing on finding out about their training, role and responsibilities within the Primary Health Care Team, and reasons for working in Primary Health Care/the Community/voluntary sector. - They should bring both their questions and their findings about primary care with them to the placement.
+- Made sure that they know how to reach the practice in good time; - Established which Primary Care Trust (PCT)/ Clinical Commissioning Group (CCG) and/or health authority their placement is in and read from the relevant Public Health Profile to get a feel for some of the major causes of morbidity and mortality are in the area: - Whether or not your first placement is in Tower Hamlets, you might like to read this Profile of Tower Hamlets so you get a feel for the area local to the Medical School, this may be similar or very different to the area where your GP practice is located.
+The Tower Hamlets Fairness Commission website has lots of thought provoking information about social issues in Tower Hamlets: - Thought of questions to ask a team member, focusing on finding out about their training, role and responsibilities within the Primary Health Care Team, and reasons for working in Primary Health Care/the Community/voluntary sector; - They should bring both their questions and their findings about primary care with them to the placement.